 And of course you can add almonds, cashews and quinoa.
 If you do, please remember to rinse and soak them, preferably overnight, and rinse again before adding to your smoothies.

 And remember, you don’t have to cook the quinoa.
 You can even add buckwheat groats.
 These additions boost the protein and nutrition considerably.

 And here are a few other additions that you may have not have thought of that you can add when making your smooties:

 Looking for More Detox Recipes?

-Another detox recipe you might enjoy is my Blender Lemon Ginger shot, no juicer necessary!
+Another detox recipe you might enjoy is my Ginger shots, no juicer necessary!

 Remember, awesome breakfast equals awesome day!
 Feel free to comment below or share the picture below on social media.
 Are you on Instagram?
 Stop by here and see me.
 Enjoy!